 Teen Patti Real Money Alternatives

-5 Card Stud: The closest alternative is 5 Card Stud at www.bet365.com and is enjoyed by many Teen Patti fans.
+5 Card Stud Poker (Live Poker Game): The closest alternative is 5 Card Stud at www.bet365.com and is enjoyed by many Teen Patti fans.
 The betting in 5 card is slightly different, but it is easy to learn.
 Hand rankings vary slightly as well which include Straight Run (AKQJ10 suited), 4 of a kind (AAAAx), Full House (AAAKK), Flush (All 5 cards same suit), Normal Run (AKQJ10 off-suit), 3 of kind (AAAxx), Pair (AAxxx) and High-card.

-In 5 card stud, players play against other players like in teen patti.
+In 5 card stud, players play against other players at the same table like in teen patti.

 3 Card Poker: Another option is 3 card poker offered at online casinos.
 It is more of a casino variety game where you play against a dealer instead of other players.
 Like Teen Patti, players play 3 cards trying to make hands from high card to a Straight Flush.
 In 3 card poker, the straight flush (straight run) is the highest ranked hand, followed by the trio, straight (normal run), flush (colour), pair and high card.
 You also play against a dealer similar to black jack.
 It is a fun option for fans of teen patti and poker.